MicrosoftDocs/quantum-docs/articles/qsharp-quickstart.md

 }
 ```

-Under `@EntryPoint()`, select **Run** to see the result of both qubits.
+Under `@EntryPoint()`, select **Run** to view the result of both qubits.
 You can run the program several times, each with a different result in the debug console.
 This demonstrates the probabilistic nature of quantum measurements and the entanglement of the qubits.

 ![Screenshot of the Q# file in Visual Studio Code showing where to find the "Run" command.](image.png)

 ## Next step

-To write a more complex Q# program involving quantum entanglement, see [Tutorial: Explore quantum entanglement with Q#](xref:microsoft.quantum.tutorial-qdk.entanglement).
+To write a more complex entanglement program, see [Tutorial: Explore quantum entanglement with Q#](xref:microsoft.quantum.tutorial-qdk.entanglement).